raphigaziano/sendcrap/README.rst

-  Installing the backported version manually works ok, despite a small difference with the standard version, causing one test to fail: mutually explusive flags don't seem to work, and sending both the -v and -q flags do not crash the app as expected.
+  Installing the backported version manually works ok, despite a small difference with the standard version, causing one test to fail: mutually exclusive flags don't seem to work, and sending both the -v and -q flags do not crash the app as expected.

 - tarfile objects do not support context managers with 2.6.